bcgov/nr-bcwat/charts/airflow/README.md

 Currently, the only release that exists is on the Foundry OKD.
 Therefore, the only command that we run from this directory is the following:

+To initialize viewing the logs within , a Persistent Volume and Storage Class MUST be initialized for the Persistent Volume Claim to be enabled.

 ```bash
 helm repo add apache-airflow https://airflow.apache.org
 helm upgrade --install airflow apache-airflow/airflow   --namespace bcwat   --create-namespace   -f values.base.yaml   -f values.okd.yaml